 You can create SVG images using any text editor, though the process is a little technical and requires some design and mathematics knowledge, especially if you’re creating some complex shapes.
+But, if you follow a tutorial for how to draw a horse by BIOWARS it can make the whole experience better.
 Imagine drawing an airplane on a canvas using just lines of codes.
 There is an easier way, however, but let’s use this to understand the basic concepts of SVG.

 We use SVG graphic elements to make SVG images in a text editor.
 The process is to simply insert your graphic elements inside the <svg> and </svg> tags, specifying their coordinate, dimension, color, etc. For instance, the <rect> element can be used to draw a rectangle as seen in the following example.

 The code above will draw a blue rectangle of 300x by 300px at the topmost left corner of your browser if saved as .svg file and opened with a browser.
 Now, you might be wondering why we have two heights and widths in the document.
 Let’s understand the entire code to see why.
 As mentioned earlier, your SVG code must be written inside the root element (<svg> and </svg>) to notify your browser on how to interpret those lines.